-Piracy and Robbery Against Ships in the Gulf of Guinea: 2015
+Piracy and Armed Robbery Against Ships in West Africa 2016

 Incidents By Location

-OBP aggregated incident reports to create as comprehensive an outlook as possible.
-The dataset excludes reports of incidents occurring while vessels were berthed and incidents not requiring the perpetrators to utilize a boat to approach the victim vessel.
-Of the 54 incidents recorded in OBP’s dataset, 29 occurred within territorial waters, and are therefore not categorized as piracy under the UN Convention on the Law of the Sea.
+OBP aggregated incident reports from media reports, relevant reporting agencies, and other sources to create as comprehensive an outlook as possible.
+The dataset excludes reports of incidents occurring while vessels were berthed and incidents not requiring the perpetrators to utilize a boat to approach the target vessel.

-The remaining 25 incidents occurred in international waters, but all fell within the Exclusive Economic Zones (EEZs) of Gulf of Guinea states.
-While the nature of incidents within and without territorial waters may frequently be indistinguishable, the key element is jurisdictional.
-Incidents which occur outside of the territorial waters of a given state fall under universal jurisdiction, regardless of whether they happen within a specific state’s EEZ.
+Out of 95 total incidents, 55 occurred in international waters, but all fell within the EEZs of states in West Africa.
+While the nature of incidents within and outside territorial waters may frequently be indistinguishable, the key element is jurisdictional.
+Incidents which occur outside of territorial waters fall under universal jurisdiction, regardless of whether they happen within a state’s EEZ.

-Kidnappings made up the majority of successful incidents in 2015, followed by robberies.
-Only one successful incident of hijacking for cargo theft was recorded during the year.
-Gulf of Guinea pirates and robbers also significantly expanded the types of vessels targeted.
-While tankers were targeted in more than 50% of attacks in 2014, this percentage dropped to 18% in 2015.
+Similar to 2015, kidnappings made up the majority of successful incidents in 2016, followed by robberies.
+Only one incident of hijacking for cargo theft was recorded during the year.
+All types of vessels came under attack in West Africa, but tankers (product or crude oil) were targeted in almost 40% of all recorded incidents.

 Hijacking for Cargo Theft